mastoffel/partR2/README.md

 multicollinearity.
 All confidence intervals are estimated using parametric bootstrapping.

-partR2 is in an early phase of development.
+partR2 is in an early phase of development and only works with lme4 models for now.

 ## Installation